 In just about every state, people are pushing for some level of marijuana reform, whether it’s complete legalization, decriminalization, or laws that will allow the medical use of cannabis.
 Marijuana is a hot-button issue and support for its availability is at an all-time high.

 In 2012, voters in Colorado and Washington pushed their similar ballot efforts over the edge, becoming the first to legalize recreational marijuana use and possession.
 Both now allow adults to possess up to one ounce of marijuana without fear of arrest.
 The first serious bid to legalize recreational marijuana fell short in California in 2010, after many believed they would be the first to allow people to have their pot and smoke it too.
 But expansion of legalization and decriminalization is considered inevitable, despite protestation from opponents.

 No matter where you are, possession of marijuana is against federal law.
 This means, federal agents could arrest you for a joint, even if you are in states like Colorado and Washington where recreational pot has been legalized.
 As of yet, however, the feds aren’t chasing down small-time pot smokers and are instead focusing on dispensaries and state-sponsored growers.
 Still, it’s important that you know, when you light up, you are breaking federal law and you open yourself to the possibility of federal charges.

 State laws are where the treatment of marijuana gets complex.
 Where you are, how much pot you are caught with, your criminal history, and what you plan on doing with the marijuana could all affect if you are arrested, what you are charged with, and the penalty you face.

-Two states have legalized possession of up to one ounce of marijuana, those states are:
+Four states (plus DC) have legalized possession of up to one ounce of marijuana, those states are:

 Several other states have decriminalized possession of marijuana.
 This means you will likely face a ticket for possession of pot, not arrest or jail time.
 In other words, it’s treated similarly to speeding.
 The states that have decriminalized marijuana possession include: